Farmers Insurance Annual Scholarship

 - Full-time enrollment (12 or more credits in both Fall and Winter semesters)

-- Community service requirement-a minimum of 8 hours per semester or active involvement in at least one community service organization during the semester
+- Community service requirement - active involvement in at least one community service organization during the current or past year.

 Current Farmers employees are not eligible.